Touring an apartment in-person

 • Any sign of pests—rodents, roaches, ants, etc.

-• Check for a safe and functional circuit breaker box—you’ll want to know where this is located, especially when your blow-dryer trips the breaker and goes out mid-blowout.
+• A safe and functional circuit breaker box—you’ll want to know where this is located, especially when your blow-dryer trips the breaker and goes out mid-blowout.

-• Check for a fire extinguisher under the kitchen sink.
+• A fire extinguisher under the kitchen sink.

-• Test the thermostat.
-You don’t want to move in without AC during the summer or heat during the winter—make sure the room feels the same temperature that the thermostat is set to.
+• A working thermostat.
+You don’t want to move in without AC during the summer or heat during the winter—make sure the room feels the same temperature to which the thermostat is set.

-• Check for leaky faucets (or pipes under the sink).
+• Leaky faucets (or pipes under the sink).
 There’s nothing worse than storing your clean towels under the bathroom sink after move-in, just to find them covered in residue from leaky pipes the next day.

-After you’ve made note of any potential issues (something that would keep you from happily moving into the apartment as-is), it’s time to bring your list to the tour guide.
-Don’t be afraid to share any concerns you have about the condition of the apartment.
+After you’ve made observations of any issues (things that would keep you from happily moving into the apartment as-is), it’s time to share your list with the tour guide.
+Don’t be afraid to express any concerns you have about the condition of the apartment.
 If you go ahead and tell them what needs to be fixed before you’d consider moving in, it’s one less thing you’ll have to worry about after you’ve settled into your apartment.

 Discover Your New Home